denten-books/plain-text/1-chapter.md

 maintain that all computing incorporates literary activity, in so far as it participates in the circulation of written texts.
 We can therefore read the device as we would other forms of literature.
-More than "can," I will argue for an ethics of computational reading, by which the device internals *must* be made available for analysis.
+More than "can," I will argue for an ethics of computational reading, by which the machine internals *must* be made available for analysis.
 Three such devices, which have fundamentally changed the nature of the literary encounter, will emerge by the end of this chapter.